openedx/open-edx-proposals/oeps/processes/oep-0014-proc-archive-repos.rst

 First, if the repository is public, and a part of Open edX releases, follow these steps to see if anyone would like to take ownership of it:

 1. Post a notice to `Open edX Deprecation Announcements`_ announcing that the repository will be archived, and inquiring if anyone would like to take ownership of the repo.
-Cross post to the ``#general`` and ``#open-edx-proposals`` channels in the `Open edX slack`_.
+Cross post to the ``#general`` and ``#openedx-proposals`` channels in the `Open edX slack`_.
 If there are no responses after 2 work days, skip to `Archive Steps`_.

 2. If someone does wish to take ownership of the repository, post a new notice to `Open edX Deprecation Announcements`_, clearly indicating who the new proposed owner is, how much time they have to spend maintaining the repo, and when the transfer will take place.
 Cross post in the above mentioned Slack channels.
 Wait at least 2 business days before proceeding.